yuheitawaragi/kaggle-NeurIPS---Open-Polymer-Prediction-2025-silver/README.md

 ## Competition Overview

 This competition challenges participants to predict fundamental polymer properties directly from their chemical structures.
 By building accurate models, we can accelerate materials discovery, enabling the development of sustainable and biocompatible polymers that benefit society and the environment.

+## Competition Goal

+This competition focuses on building models that can forecast key polymer properties—density, thermal conductivity (Tc), glass transition temperature (Tg), radius of gyration (Rg), and fractional free volume (FFV)—directly from their chemical structures (SMILES).